bitrise-io/devcenter/_articles/en/steps-and-workflows/step-inputs.md

 Let's see an example!

-{% include message_box.html type="Version locking example" title="My message" content="The Example Step’s current version in the Workflow is 2.3.3.
+{% include message_box.html type="example" title="Version locking example" content="The Example Step’s current version in the Workflow is 2.3.3.
 A new minor version comes out: 2.4.0.

 * If the Step is locked to major version 2.x.x, the Step is updated to 2.4.0.
 * If the Step is locked to minor version 2.3.x, the Step is NOT updated to 2.4.0.